giftontoolkit/ScriptFunction-Custom/README.md

 ## Version 1 (v1)

-We add a function for smooth scrolling
+We added a function for smooth scrolling

 Ths `functions.php` is given in **v1** folder